Northgate (SA)

 Northgate has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of February 2026, the population of the suburb of Northgate (SA) is estimated to be around 3,685.
-This figure reflects a growth of 501 people since the 2021 Census, which reported a population of 3,184.
-The increase was inferred from AreaSearch's estimation of the resident population at 3,458 following examination of ABS data released in June 2024 and address validation since the Census date.
-This equates to a density ratio of 3,648 persons per square kilometer, placing Northgate in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 15.7% since the 2021 census exceeded both the state average of 9.0% and the Greater Adelaide region.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Northgate (SA) is around 3,118 people.
+This figure reflects a decrease from the 2021 Census count of 3,184 people, marking a decline of 66 individuals or approximately 2.1%.
+This estimation is based on AreaSearch's resident population calculation using the latest ERP data release by the ABS (June 2025) and address validation since the Census date.
+The population density in Northgate stands at 3,087 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration accounted for roughly 71.0% of overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering these projections, an above median population growth is expected for the suburb until 2041, with an increase of 848 persons projected over this period, reflecting a total increase of 15.4%.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted; these were released in 2023 and based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Projected demographic shifts indicate an above median population growth for Australian statistical areas.
+By 2041, the suburb of Northgate (SA) is projected to expand by 716 persons, reflecting a total increase of approximately 22.8% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population